 New characters are introduced; a certain feisty Miss Kitty Jones, part of the Resistance and their leader, Mr Pennyfeather, along with a few other members like Anne, Nick, Fred and Stanley.
 They make up The Resistance and after having been in the periphery for long, are planning to break into the magically protected grave of William Gladstone.*

-Nathaniel is in-charge of putting a stop to the activities of The Resistance and he is frustrated at his own failures, his seniors’ dislike for his early success and is fighting hard to go up the ranks, relying solely on the Prime Minister’s bias towards him and his own superior magical abilities.
-In the middle of this chaos comes the deadly attack of a Golem, a creature long-thought to be unsummoned and out of existence, the secrets of summoning him, lost.
+Nathaniel is in charge of putting a stop to the activities of The Resistance and he is frustrated at his own failures, and his seniors’ dislike for his early success and is fighting hard to go up the ranks, relying solely on the Prime Minister’s bias towards him and his own superior magical abilities.
+In the middle of this chaos comes the deadly attack of a Golem, a creature long thought to be unsummoned and out of existence, the secrets of summoning him, lost.
 But he’s alive and Nathaniel must find out more (with the help of Bartimaeus of course), for which he makes a short, could-be-thrilling-but-isn’t-quite trip to the once magical city of Prague.

 The book is a lot about characters.
 The boy goes from being Nathaniel to John Mandrake; from passionate and compassionate to power-hungry and curt, Kitty Jones goes from fighting for her cause to fighting for her life, Bartimaeus displays his usual swagger and charm and floors you, the government goes from bad to worse, the mercenary appears to astound you and in an epic conclusion, Honorius the afrit rises from the grave, and the lives of Katleen Jones or Kitty, John Mandrake and Bartimaeus collide.
 The Golem tries, but cannot quite scare you.
 It really is Honorius’s show all the way, and even though the Golem is the core of the story, he doesn’t remain with you.